by Rebecca Domorev January 28, 2021 3 min read

 Some enthusiasts sweeten their tea with maple syrup, which has vanilla and caramel notes that delectably complements the smoky flavour of Lapsang Souchong.

 Black tea servings usually have ¼ to ½ of the caffeine content of brewed coffee, depending on the tea leaves' steeping time and age.
 Since the Lapsang souchong leaves are larger and more aged than most black teas, they are less caffeinated.
 Here’s a guide to making a nice cup of tea.

 Only those teas with residues due to a particular smoking process are outlawed in Europe.
 There are Lapsang Souchong brands that use an EU standard process.
 When purchasing any tea, make sure that the manufacturer is compliant to industry standards.

 Are you a tea enthusiast?
 Or do you simply enjoy serving interesting drinks to guests?

 You must try the flavours from Tielka!

-We are a Fairtrade-certified, multi-awarded organic tea company in Australia that offers loose tea leaves and plastic-free pyramid teabags to various part of the world.
+We are Australia's most awarded organic tea brand that offers loose tea leaves and plastic-free pyramid teabags to various part of the world.

 Get all the latest tea updates on Tielka's beautiful organic tea collection.